DoTheEvo/veeam-prometheus-grafana/README.md

     `round(time()-veeam_job_end_time_timestamp_seconds{job="veeam_job_report"})`
   * `last_report`<br>
     `round(time()-push_time_seconds{job="veeam_job_report"})`
-* Now the results are there in 6 tables, switchable from a drop down menu, but they need to be combined in to one table.
+* Now the results are there in many tables, switchable from a drop down menu, but they need to be combined in to one table.
 * Transform > Join by field > Mode = OUTER; Field = instance
 * Now theres one long table with lot of duplication as every query brought labels again.
 Now to clean it up.
 * Transform > Organize fields
-  * Hide unwanted fields, rename headers for fields that are kept
+  * Hide unwanted fields<br>
-  * Hiding anything with number 2, 3, 4, 5, 6 in name works to get bulk of it gone
+    Hiding anything with number 2, 3, 4, 5, 6, 7 in name works to get bulk of it gone
+  * Rename headers for fields that are kept.
-  * Reorder with drag and drop
+  * Reorder with drag and drop.
 * Now to tweak how it all looks and show readable values
-* Panel options > Title = empty
+* Panel options > Title = 'Job's Details'
 * Table > Cell Options > Colored background
 * Table > Cell Options > Background display mode = Gradient<br>
   Ignore for now all the colors.